eth-protocol-fellows/cohort-five/projects/project-ideas.md

 ### Trin: Contribute to Trin's Execution Client, the first execution client being built to not use devp2p

 By Kolby ML

 To feed the Portal State network we need fine grain access to state data, well we could modify a pre-existing execution client, the issue is that they have very different incentives and goals.
 An example of this is Erigon and Reth's Receipt type doesn't support pre-byzantium receipts correctly, their JSON-RPC will return invalid receipts for older blocks.
 But we need that older valid receipt format for our History network.
 If the client we rely on priorities change in the future that poses a risk to our foundation.

-Different teams have different priorities which is normal, because of our requirements having the security of our own execution client means that our infrastructure is never at risk based off of the decisions of a 3rd party which ensures the longevity of our project.
+Different teams have different priorities which is normal, because of our requirements having the security of our own execution client means that our infrastructure is never at risk based on the decisions of a 3rd party which ensures the longevity of our project.

 Currently execution clients participate in a peer-to-peer network referred to as devp2p to get older blocks.
 With the inclusion of EIP 4444's devp2p will no longer serve or need older blocks to sync to the head of the chain.
-Older blocks will accessible through the Portal History network
+Older blocks will still be accessible through the Portal History network

 What are the current goals?